MGXlab/Viral-Metagenomics-2021/_episodes/05-Abundance_profiles.md

 ![Image]({{ page.root }}/fig/depth.png)

-Related to the discussion above, it is interesting to look at the abundance of the scaffolds in a sample because scaffolds coming from the same species should have the similar abundances (or depths of coverage, remember they are directly related).
+Related to the discussion above, it is interesting to look at the abundance of the scaffolds in a sample because scaffolds coming from the same species should have similar abundances (or depths of coverage, remember they are directly related).
 It this way, we can group scaffolds in **bins** representing a genome in a process called **binning**.

 >## Discussion: Binning
-> We just saw how relative abundance can be used to gather scaffolds into a bin.
+> We just saw how abundance can be used to gather scaffolds into a bin to have a more comprehensive representation of a genome.
 But, what would you do to bin <span style="color:yellow">**yellow**</span>, <span style="color:blue">**blue**</span> and <span style="color:magenta">**pink**</span> scaffolds?
-They have the abundance.
+Note well they have the same abundance.
 Can you think of other features useful for binning?
 {: .discussion}

 In the next section we will use the abundances across all the samples to bin our scaffolds.

 {% include links.md %}